doecode/server/src/main/java/gov/osti/services/Metadata.md

 a query parameter of "format=yaml" to receive YAML file suitable for download.

-If a DOE CODE YAML file is present in the source repository at the base URL (named either "metadata.yml" or "doecode.yml") that file will be read for more complete repository information.
+If a DOE CODE YAML file is present in the source repository at the base URL (named either ".metadata.yml" or ".doecode.yml" or "metadata.yml" or "doecode.yml") that file will be read for more complete repository information.

 ## Metadata Submission